SRIGANESH-375/Voice-to-Emotion-Detection-/README.md

 # 🎙️ Voice to Emotion Detection

 This project detects human emotions (like happy, sad, angry, etc.) from voice inputs using a deep learning model based on CNN + LSTM.
-It supports both recorded and uploaded audio files.
+It supports uploaded audio files.

 ---